imtiyazakiwat/gpt4free.github.io/docs/file.md

 ## 📄 MarkItDown – Lightweight File-to-Text API (Alternative to G4F File API)

 `markitdown` is a simple and lightweight alternative to the G4F File API for extracting **plain or markdown-formatted text** from uploaded files.
-While the G4F File API supports bucket-based multi-file workflows and streaming, `markitdown` is ideal for **quick, direct conversion of individual files** (e.g. `.md`, `.pdf`, `.docx`, etc.).
+While the G4F File API supports bucket-based multi-file workflows and streaming, `markitdown` is ideal for **quick, direct conversion of individual files** (e.g. `.pdf`, `.docx`, `.wav`, etc.).

 ### ✅ Key Features

-- 🔄 Converts a wide range of files (Markdown, PDF, DOCX, TXT, AUDIO, etc.) to markdown/plain text.
+- 🔄 Converts a wide range of files (PDF, DOCX, TXT, AUDIO, etc.) to markdown/plain text.
 - 📤 Simple POST API: Send a file, receive extracted text.
 - ⚡ Fast, no bucket, SSE, or URL fetch needed.
 - 🎯 Ideal for use-cases where full document text is needed inline in chat prompts.